 Further details can be found in the Research Grants Handbook section: 5.8.5 Data Management Plan

-A. The Case for Support, Impact plan and other attachments are only required on the lead proposal, except in the case of consortium grants where non-lead proposals may have different Impact Plans.
+A. The Case for Support and other attachments are only required on the lead proposal.

 A. Following the publication of the revised RCUK policy on open access, and the decision to provide research organisations with block funding for publication costs, STFC no longer provides funding in research grants for any publication costs associated with peer-reviewed journal articles and conference papers.
 Publication costs associated with research outputs other than journal articles and conference papers, such as books, monographs, critical editions, catalogues etc may, however, continue to be included in grants as a Directly Incurred Other Cost.
 The Research Grants Handbook section 5.2 refers.